Known For : Panchvati Sula Vineyard Dudhsagar falls, Nasik

 Best Time: October to March

-Known For : Lal Bagh Palace Rajwada City Shopping
+Known For : Rajwada Lal Bagh Palace Khajrana Temple

 Indore is the most populous city of Madhya Pradesh.
 The charm of this city lies in its rich cultural heritage which has been preserved over centuries and along with the hints of urbanisation.
 The city of Indore gets its name from Indreshwar Mahadev temple.
 It is believed that Lord Indra meditated on this land and led Swami Indrapuri to establish this temple.